CLEO’s 1-day Seminar for College Sophomores Hosted by CLEO Partners In Law Schools.

-is designed for Sophomore college students.
-Juniors may be admitted on a space available basis.
-The seminar aims to help students further develop logical reasoning, reading comprehension and writing skills – the skills needed to become a competitive law school applicant.
+Informative 1-Day workshop to help students further develop logical reasoning, reading comprehension and writing skills – Skills needed to become a competitive law school applicant.

 Starting with a problem that utilizes a simple matrix, the presenter leads the group in solving an easy logic puzzle.
 At the conclusion of this session, students should learn how to solve a logic puzzle; become exposed to the concepts of deductive reasoning and learn how solving logic puzzles enhances analytical reasoning a problem solving skills.